-These financial statements look at all financial transactions and ask the question, "How did we do financially?"
+These financial statements look at all financial transactions and ask the question, "How did we do financially?".
 The Statement of Net Position and the Statement of Revenues, Expenses, and Changes in Net Position answer this question.
 These statements include all assets, liabilities, deferred outflows of resources, revenues, and expenses using the accrual basis of accounting, similar to the accounting used by most private-sector companies.
 The accrual basis of accounting takes into account all of the current year's revenues and expenses regardless of when cash is received or paid.
-These two statements report the Authority's net position and changes in those positions (deficits).
+These two statements report the Authority's net position (deficits) and related changes.
 This change in net position is important because it tells the reader that, for the Authority as a whole, the financial position of the Authority has improved or diminished.
 The causes of this change may be the result of many factors, some financial, some not.
-These statements can be found on pages 9 and 10 of this report.
+These statements can be found on pages 8 and 9 of this report.

-The Statement of Cash Flows provides information about how the Authority finances and meets the cash flow needs of its operations and can be found on page 11 of this report.
+The Statement of Cash Flows provides information about how the Authority finances and meets the cash flow needs of its operations and can be found on page 10 of this report.